Case Study · Copley · 2024–2025

 Adding a voice — but in the wrong place.

-The second generation broke the single page into an 8-step wizard: Ad Type → Ad Source Content → Ad Source → Inspiration → Traits → Creative Direction → Variants → Review.
-The most significant addition was Step 6: a freeform Ad Concept field where users could describe the brief in their own words, paired with their Brand Kit.
+The second generation broke the single page into a 8-step wizard: Ad Type → Ad Source Content → Ad Source → Inspiration → Traits → Creative Direction → Variants → Review.
+The most significant addition was Step 5: a freeform Ad Concept field where users could describe the brief in their own words, paired with their Brand Kit.

 Gen 3 — 2026 (In development)